-The quick story is I grew up with a Mom who was an awesome cook.
-She had lots of wonderful dinner parties and allowed us to learn how to cook.
-I got a hold of Mastering the Art of French Cooking at a young age and started practising on a puzzled and indulgent family.
-There were other very good cooks in the family, the old country kind who used whatever cup, spoon and ingredients they had to make magic.
-They were of an age that promoted smoking, so that was another seasoning in the mix, so I am told.
+I grew up with a Mom who was a fabulous cook.
+She had many wonderful dinner parties and allowed us to experiment in the kitchen.
+I got a hold of Mastering the Art of French Cooking at a young age and started practising on a puzzled and patient family.
+There were other accomplished cooks, the old country kind who used whatever cup, spoon and ingredients they had to make magic.
+They were of an age that promoted smoking, so cigarette ash was another seasoning, so I am told.
 My great-grandfather, Louis Rosenbaum had a deli in Vancouver, British Columbia and gave my Mom his recipe for corned beef.

 Once I got out on my own, I didn’t cook for many years, but decided to learn just after I turned 40.
 Everyone was surprised at first.
 Now, nobody complains when I invite them for dinner or offer to bake.

 Thanks to all of you who have taught me along the way or supplied that special family recipe.